 6. Teach Craft Classes

-There are craft shops that offer free classroom space to promote their products in your craft project.
+There are craft shops that offer free classroom space to promote their products in your craft projects.
 Check with your local craft shop for teaching opportunities.
 Earn extra money teaching craft classes at a college or university through their community-based adult enrichment program.
 There are many retired people, who want to make good use of their leisure time and would enjoy learning new crafts.

 8. Start a Niche Craft Blog

-Starting a niche craft blog, and refer craft supplies and products offerd by your affiliates and earn money.
+With a niche craft blog, you can add affiliate programs and earn money.
 It is a great way to earn extra money which can lead to a full-time career!

 9. Sell e-books

 Publish and sell downloadable craft e-books on your topic of expertise.
 How-to books have always been popular even before e-books hit the market.
 People are naturally hunger for information.

 10. Sell Craft Patterns